apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Some antidepressants cause more weight gain than others, study finds**
+**Nick Cannon Explains Why He Insured His Private Parts for $10 Million (Exclusive)**

-You can read more about it [here](https://www.axios.com/2024/07/01/antidepressants-weight-gain-lexipro-zoloft-wellbutrin).
+You can read more about it [here](https://www.etonline.com/nick-cannon-explains-why-he-insured-his-private-parts-for-10-million-exclusive-228415).

 ## Requirements
 - Python 3.8